-We got acquainted with the territory, culture, and cuisine of the Republic.
-So what are the 7100 islands that make up the Republic of the Philippines?
+We got acquainted with the territory, culture, and cuisine of the Philippines.
+So what are the 7100 islands that make up the Philippines?
 Of course, it would be hard to put them all together in one article.
-That is why we have explored three of the most popular and most touristy islands in the Philippines.
+That is why we have explored three of the most popular and most touristic islands in the Philippines.

 Palawan Island is one of the most popular islands in the Philippines.
 Luxury hotels, perfect white sandy beaches, wildlife, untouched forests, and national parks make this place irreplaceable for tourists.
 In 2007, National Geographic Traveler magazine chose this place as the most beautiful island in East and Southeast Asia.
 The island of Palawan, which was listed as the thirteenth most beautiful island in the world, was circulated under the heading "An island rich in flora and fauna, with a land and sea view of irreplaceable beauty."